rolling-scopes-school/tasks/tasks/train-a/sign-in.md

 - The Sign-Up page must display correctly and be fully functional on mobile, tablet, and desktop devices.

 ### User Flow

+The essence of the checks is the same as [for registration](./sign-up.md#user-flow) - display error only after "Sign In" button is clicked.

 #### User Scenario 1: Successful Sign-In